m-majchrzak/Optimization_Adaquant/README.md

 # Repository for the project about AdaQuant method

-Created by: Agata Kaczmarek, Martyna Majchrzak, Władysław Olejnik.
+Solution to the project by: Agata Kaczmarek, Martyna Majchrzak, Władysław Olejnik.

 To run the AdaQuant for one of the models from `models` folder, run notebook `notebook_with_usage.ipynb`.
 Before running, it is necessary to download data from the below link.
 The preparation of the data after downloading is described in the `readme.txt` in `data` folder.